Close Menu

 • Abdominal pain and discomfort

 If you experience any of the above or similar symptoms immediately consult your obstetrician.
-The high grade fever becomes constant and is often accompanied with abdominal cramps.
+The high-grade fever becomes constant and is often accompanied by abdominal cramps.

 How Is Typhoid Treated During Pregnancy?

-The treatment of enteric fever is mainly with antibiotics that destroy the Salmonella bacteria, but the use of antibiotics is restricted during pregnancy and this is the main problem with typhoid treatment during pregnancy.
-If you notice high grade fever immediately report it to your obstetrician for further diagnosis and proactive treatment.
+How Is Typhoid Treated During Pregnancy_The treatment of enteric fever is mainly with antibiotics that destroy the Salmonella bacteria, but the use of antibiotics is restricted during pregnancy and this is the main problem with typhoid treatment during pregnancy.
+If you notice high-grade fever immediately report it to your obstetrician for further diagnosis and proactive treatment.

 • Lose weight

-• Develops rashes on abdomen and lower chest
+• Develops rashes on the abdomen and lower chest

 • Have a bloated belly

 Typhoid vaccine can be taken orally or in an injectable form.
 Oral vaccine is not considered safe during pregnancy, though injectable ones can be safe.
 Insufficient research has been carried out on the subject.
 Moreover, typhoid vaccines do not provide full protection against the infection.
-However, babies after birth are vaccinated for typhoid fever within first year of their birth.
+However, babies after birth are vaccinated for typhoid fever within the first year of their birth (3).

 What Precautions Can I Take Against Typhoid When I Am Pregnant?